XenMobile NetScaler Connector

 The XenMobile NetScaler Connector configuration utility provides detailed logging that you can use to view all traffic passing through your Exchange Server that is either allowed or blocked by Secure Mobile Gateway.

 Use the Log tab to view the history of the ActiveSync requests forwarded to XenMobile NetScaler Connector by NetScaler for authorization.

-following URL into a browser on the XenMobile NetScaler
+Also, to ensure that the XenMobile NetScaler Connector web service is running, load the following URL into a browser on the XenMobile NetScaler Connector server

 To simulate ActiveSync traffic with XenMobile NetScaler Connector

 You can use the XenMobile NetScaler Connector to simulate what ActiveSync traffic will look like in conjunction with your policies.
 In the XenMobile NetScaler Connector configuration utility, select the Simulator tab.
 The results show you how your policies will apply according to the rules you have configured.